Lung cancer

 What’s next?
 Lung cancer aftercare and checkups

 Lung cancer aftercare is intended to detect any recurrence at an early stage as well as any delayed effects of the treatment.
 Once treatment has been completed, patients are examined regularly, initially at short intervals, then at longer ones.
 However, if patients have any problems they can also visit their doctor more often.
-Doctors question them about symptoms, examine them physically, and may have an X-ray done of their chest.
+The doctors ask about symptoms, examine the body and check the lung function.
+Computed tomography of the chest or an MRI scan of the brain may be possible.

 If the cancer is incurable, regular checkups help to identify adverse symptoms at an early stage.
 The aim is to maintain the patient’s quality of life for as long as possible.